 Half Price Books has two reading programs in June and July.
 One program is for kids 14 and under and runs June and July.
 Simply read 15 minutes a day (300 minutes a month) and fill out the monthly reading log.
 Each month (June & July), turn in your reading logs or review for $5 HPB Bookworm Bucks to spend at Half Price Books.
 That’s $10 total for the summer!
 Teens earn Bookworm Bucks by reading a selected book and completing a review about it.
 Bookworm Bucks and reading logs must be redeemed by August 29, 2019.

 Read any four books from their Summer Reading Adventure list and turn in their complete reading log at your local store to receive a free Diary of a Wimpy Kid drawstring backpack.

 From May 6 – September 6, 2019, simply log your child’s minutes online to unlock digital rewards as they complete weekly reading challenges; and access book excerpts, videos, and other summer-exclusive content.
 Scholastic also offers free printable book reading lists and logs.

 Simply print a reading log calendar (two weeks of reading) and redeem at any Chuck E. Cheese’s location for 10 free play tokens.

 6. Public Library Summer Reading Programs

 Almost every public library has a summer reading program and this is my kid’s absolute favorite program every year!
 Some libraries even have programs for teens or adults.
 The prizes at our local library include kid’s books, free kid’s meals, tickets to local events or pool passes.
 Plus, they often have free children’s programs throughout the summer.
 Check with your local library for details.

 Teens age 13+ can download two free audio books a week throughout the summer.
-You can sign up receive free text or email alerts when new audiobooks are added.
+New titles are available for download every Thursday at 7 am EST.